- ZIM JavaScript Canvas Framework to code creativity - adds conveniences, components and controls to CreateJS.

 FIXES TO INDENTING:

-This code was received in Slack.
+This code was received on our Forum.
 In general, the indenting is not that bad.
-The first line could have been a copy and paste error into Slack.
+The first line could have been a copy and paste error from our Forum.
 And the different number of characters for the indents come from copying from different files - but would highly recommend fixing.

 Below are the areas of concern.
 These will undoubtedly be fixed at some point - but the sooner the better.
 As a rule - do not go forward until your indenting is fixed.
 EVER.
 Once again, not too bad... certainly seen worse.
 But even the few indent errors here make the code hard to read.